-The Spanish take the siesta very seriously, even going so far as to have a Sleeping Competition in its honor.
+The Spanish take the siesta very seriously, even going so far as to have a sleeping competition in its honor.
 But, on a normal day, do the Spanish really go to sleep at this time?

-When is the Siesta?
+When Is the Siesta?

-There are two periods of siesta in Spain - siesta for shops and businesses, during which time many people go to a bar or restaurant, and then siesta for the restaurants, who obviously can't rest when everyone wants to come and eat.
+There are two periods of siesta in Spain -- siesta for shops and businesses, during which time many people go to a bar or restaurant, and then siesta for the restaurants, who obviously can't rest when everyone wants to come and eat.

-The siesta for shops and businesses is from approximately 2pm until 5pm while bars and restaurants close from about 4pm until about 8 or 9 pm.
+The siesta for shops and businesses is from approximately 2 pm until 5 pm while bars and restaurants close from about 4 pm until about 8 or 9 pm.
 However, recent laws in Spain might change the length of the siesta.

-Why do the Spanish Stop for Siesta?
+Why Do the Spanish Stop for Siesta?

-A lot of Spanish culture is connected to the siesta.
+Much of Spanish culture is connected to the siesta.
 In some ways, there is a chicken-and-the-egg situation: some aspects of modern life in Spain are because of the siesta, but they may also contribute to why the idea of the siesta has not completely died.

 Avoiding the Mid-Day Heat